mdger/UGNM_Instantmessaging/README.md

 After that you can send Requests to Service Server *http://localhost:8080/im/**

-You can find a description of every Resource at /doc/api.md or [on Github](https://github.com/AsiaTee/UGNM_Instantmessaging/blob/master/LAS2peer-Template-Project/doc/api.md)
+You can find a description of every Resource at /doc/api.md or [on Github](https://github.com/AsiaTee/UGNM_Instantmessaging/blob/master/UGNM_Instantmessaging/doc/api.md)

+###Frontend

+Use a Web Server of your choice, set */UGNM_Instantmessaging* as root and start the server at port 8081.